qpv-research-group/solcore5/docs/source/Installation/Solcore_on_Windows.md

 Solcore on Windows 10
 =====================
 The Python part of Solcore, which is the majority, should work under Windows with no problems.
-However, we have found a lot trouble trying to make the parts and complements that require compilation to work properly (the PDD solver, S4, SMARTS and SPICE).
-For those who need to use those tools, please follow the instructions below.
+However, we have had some trouble trying to make the parts and complements that require compilation to work properly (the PDD solver, S4, SMARTS and SPICE).
+For those who need to use those tools and encounter issues on Windows, please follow the instructions below.

+Note that in principle, out of the packages listed above (the PDD solver, S4, SMARTS and SPICE), all can be installed on Windows **except S4**, which to date we have not been able to produce Windows installation instructions for.
+To compile the PDD, you need to do [a few extra steps](compilation.md) to get a suitable compiler working.
+S4 is only required to use the rigorous coupled-wave analysis (RCWA) functionality in Solcore, used to calculate diffration from periodic structures (e.g. diffraction gratings, photonic crystals).
+Thus, if you do not need this functionality, you can stick with Windows.

 Installing Solcore
 ------------------
-(thanks Phoebe!)

-After a lot of effort, we have Solcore fully up and running in Windows 10... more or less, using the Ubuntu shell that comes with Windows 10.
-To install Solcore there, follow this steps:
+It is possible to run all the parts of Solcore from a Windows 10 environment without using a virtual machine or dual-booting a UNIX operating system (e.g. Ubuntu).
+This can be done by using the Ubuntu shell that comes with Windows 10. **It should be noted that the Windows
+Subsystem on Linux (WSL) does not support graphical applications, so it is purely a command line environment.** This can be inconvenient for actually writing code and viewing results, so please bear this in mind before continuing with the instructions below.
+If you are having problems on Windows (or want to use the RCWA functionality/S4) and do not want to be limited to a command-line only environment, we recommend installing Ubuntu either as a virtual machine, or as a dual boot alongside Windows 10.

+If you do want to install Solcore on WSL, follow these steps:

 All steps on fresh install of Ubuntu (using the Ubuntu terminal on Windows 10 distributed by Canonical Group, Ubuntu 16.04.3 LTS, Codename: